Things we'll discuss in this lecture

 if we use the label $t^{(i)}$, we can get the following for both cases: $t^{(i)} \cdot W x^{(i)} > 1$ or $1 - t^{(i)} \cdot W x^{(i)} < 0$.

-This inequality is satisfied as long as $\vert Wx^(i) \vert > 1$ but beyond that point, we should we care?
+This inequality is satisfied as long as $\vert Wx^(i) \vert > 1$ but beyond that point, why should we care?
 Why not just tell the model to work to satisfy this inequality but no more.
 We do this by using the max function $\max \left( 0,1 - t^{(i)} \cdot W x^{(i)} \right)$ so the total loss function becomes:

 $$ \mathcal{L} = \sum \max\left( 0, 1- t^{(i)} \cdot W x^{(i)} \right)^2 $$We can figure out the width of the margin.
 The top line has the formula $Wx_1=1$ and the bottom has the formula $Wx_2=-1$.
 Subtract both sides of both equations gives us: $W * (x_1-x_2)[1:] = 2 $ which means $ (x_1-x_2)[1:] = \frac{2}{W}$ (getting rid of the bias term).
 Hence the distance becomes $ \vert x \vert = \frac{2}{\vert W \vert }$.